Difference between Cottage Pie and Shepherd’s Pie

 This is what I love to rustle up for the family when the weather is arctic cold outside (it is currently -9°C in Zurich), and it helps that my children love anything with mashed potatoes.

-There are many cottage pie recipes, and my recipe relies on a hearty meat sauce topped with creamy mashed potatoes.
+There are many recipes for Cottage Pie, and my recipe relies on a hearty meat sauce topped with creamy mashed potatoes.

-Given the versatility of this sauce, and the fact that it takes a few hours to cook, I would highly recommend making a double batch and freezing it in portions for later use.
+Given the versatility of Bolognese Sauce, and the fact that it takes a few hours to cook, I would highly recommend making a double or triple batch and freezing it in portions for later use.

 Cottage Pie Variations